s3pweb/gitArchiveS3Report/README.md

 TERMS_TO_SEARCH=vault;swagger
 FILES_TO_SEARCH=(?i)sonar-project.properties$;(?i)bitbucket-pipelines.yml$;(?i)Dockerfile$;(?i)docker-compose(-\w+)?\.yaml$

-# Default directory for all operations (clone, report, zip, upload)
+# Default clone directory (where the repositories will be cloned)
 DIR=../repositories
+# Default zip directory (where the zip files will be stored)
+DEST_DIR=../zipped

 ## Explanation of FILES_TO_SEARCH regex patterns:
 - `(?i)`: Case-insensitive matching